Search results for “70 1970 retrò”

 What do everyday activities feel like to senior citizens?
 What is it like at age 70 to climb stairs, pay at the cash register in a store, or read a bus schedule?
 All that's needed to get a feel for these situations is to put on what's called an "aging suit".
 A cross between overalls and an astronaut

-Sherlock Holmes - The Case of the Greystone Inscription
+The Case of the Singing Violin

 Alfred Hitchcock - Rebecca (1940 film)